TLG Organizational Practices and Procedures

 BOARD REVIEW

-Membership Review: On no more than an annual basis, the membership of the TLG shall be reviewed by the Board to assess whether the membership is appropriate.
+Membership Review: On no more than an annual basis, the membership of the TLG may be reviewed by the Board to assess whether the membership is appropriate.
 The Board may, at any time, direct the TLG to review its membership.

 MEETING SCHEDULE/STRUCTURE